-The following table summarizes the types in this specification.
+The following table summarizes the common data types used by this specification.

-Data type Description MAX_MASTER_SECRET_BYTES The maximum number of bytes that the master secret can contain.
-SizeOfMasterSecretInBytes The size in bytes of the master secret. error_status_t The error code number reported by this protocol.
+Data type Description MAX_MASTER_SECRET_BYTES (section 2.2.1) The maximum number of bytes that the master secret can contain.
+SizeOfMasterSecretInBytes (section 2.2.2) The size in bytes of the master secret. error_status_t (section 2.2.3) The error code number reported by this protocol.